-Pennsylvania didn’t stand out in the Tax Foundation’s annual ranking of state & local tax burden based on the 2010 fiscal year.
+Pennsylvania ranked in the middle (26 out of 50) in the Tax Foundation’s 2018 State Tax Climate index.
 With an average tax burden of 10.2%, Pennsylvania was the 10th highest in the nation.
-Then why would Kiplinger name Pennsylvania one of the 10 most tax-friendly states for retirees?
+Then why would Kiplinger rank Pennsylvania #6 in the 2017 ranking of the 10 most tax-friendly states for retirees?

-When it comes to taxation of retirees, there are only two states that exempt all retirement income – Pennsylvania and Mississippi.
+There are only two states that exempt nearly all retirement income – Pennsylvania and Mississippi.
 Military pensions, other public and private pensions, social security benefits, distributions from IRAs, and other employer plans are all exempt from income tax.
+This is a big advantage for a retiree!
 When it comes to taxable income such as wages and investment income, Pennsylvania has one of the lowest income tax rates – a flat rate 3.07%.
 Some municipalities have their own additional income tax ranging from 1% to a high of 3.928% in Philadelphia.
 The state sales tax is 6%, but food, clothing, and medicine are exempt.

 - 0% on transfers to a surviving spouse or to a parent from a child aged 21 or younger.

 - 4.5% on transfers to direct descendants and lineal heirs.

 - 15% on transfers to other heirs, except charitable organizations and exempt institutions/government entities.

 Pennsylvania’s inheritance tax applies to all real estate and to all tangible personal property (such as furniture, vehicles, jewelry, etc.) located in the state, whether the property is owned by a resident or non-resident.
 It also applies to all intangible property of Pennsylvania residents (bank accounts, stocks, bonds, mutual funds, and patents, etc.).